MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Markov Chain Monte Carlo.md

 - MCMC doesn't perform well in approximating multimodal distributions
 - can be computationally expensive

 How to be sure that the Markov chain converges to the wanted probability distribution?
-We use [[Monte Carlo Markov Chain#^098190|detailed balance]].
+We use [[Markov Chain Monte Carlo#^098190|detailed balance]].

 ### Metropolis-Hasting algorithm
 Imagine that the target discrete probability distribution is $\pi$.
 Take any Markov chain whose state space contains the support of $\pi$, with transition matrix $H$ according to the following steps: